joewils/joewils.github.com/ntsh/financial-advisor-notes.md

 title: "Financial Advisor Setup"
 ---

 ## Website Design
   - ~$50 [Envato Market](https://themeforest.net/category/wordpress)
   - Pick one of these: [SytleMixThemes](http://consulting.stylemixthemes.com/landing/#)
   - Or browse hundreds of other business related themes
-  - I will help you apply the proper "Financial Advisor" information architecture to any theme you choose.
+  - We can apply the proper "Financial Advisor" information architecture most themes.

 ## Website Comparison